Johannesburg City Library: History

-By 1922, the old library building in Kerk Street had taken over the other two floors it use to rent out and the town council offered them the use of land in Market Square if a library and museum were built but on its takeover by the latter in 1924, they would build it and move into the present building and opened on 6 August 1935.
+By 1922, the old library building in Kerk Street had taken over the other two floors it used to rent out and the town council offered them the use of land in Market Square if a library and museum were built but on its takeover by the latter in 1924, they would build it and move into the present building and opened on 6 August 1935.

 In 1937, after a study of overseas libraries, two branch libraries would be opened, as was a hospital library and its first mobile travelling library as well the cancellation of the returnable cash deposit making it a free library.
 It would open the Winifred Holtby Memorial Library in the Western Native Township, the first library for black readers.
 After World War Two, the branch libraries had increased to twenty-nine, with eight hospital and two mobile travelling libraries.

 1938 saw the establishment of the Municipal Reference Library for the collection of publication used by local government and housed there until 1952 when it was moved to the Johannesburg City Hall and is now housed on the 12th floor of the Metro Centre in Braamfontein and called the Urban Resource Centre.

-By 1960's the library was running short of storage space and the gardens in front of the library were re-excavated to extend the underground stacks and store more than 750,000 books with space for about 20 years.
+By 1960s the library was running short of storage space and the gardens in front of the library were re-excavated to extend the underground stacks and store more than 750,000 books with space for about 20 years.
 The library did not allow access to other members of different races as it was during apartheid era.
 In 1974 the Johannesburg library became the first public library to open its doors to all races.